-Level Learning accredited at this level will reflect the ability to: Level 4 Knowledge of the underlying concepts and principles associated with their area(s) of study, and an ability to evaluate and interpret these within the context of that area of study.
+Level 4 Knowledge of the underlying concepts and principles associated with their area(s) of study, and an ability to evaluate and interpret these within the context of that area of study.
 An ability to present, evaluate and interpret qualitative and quantitative data, in order to develop lines of argument and make sound judgements in accordance with basic theories and concepts of their subject(s) of study.
-Avaluate the appropriateness of different approaches to solving problems related to their area(s) of study and/or work.
+Evaluate the appropriateness of different approaches to solving problems related to their area(s) of study and/or work.
 Communicate the results of their study/work accurately and reliably, and with structured and coherent arguments.
-Undertake further training and develop new skills within a structured and managed environment.
+Undertake further training and develop new skills within a structured and managed environment. --------- ---